temporalio/documentation/kb/temporal-platform-limits-sheet.md

 Knowing Temporal's limits can prevent that.

 This page details many of the hard and soft limits that are coded into the Temporal Platform.
-Hard limits will fail with an error; soft limits will warn the user about the limit to be exceeded.
+Hard limits will fail with an error; soft limits will produce a warning log on the server side.

 <!-- truncate -->